duthied/Free-Friendika/doc/Developers-Intro.md

 ### Issues

-Have a look at our [issue tracker](https://github.com/friendica/friendica) on github!
+Have a look at our [issue tracker](https://github.com/friendica/friendica) on GitHub!

 * Try to reproduce a bug that needs more inquiries and write down what you find out.
 * If a bug looks fixed, ask the bug reporters for feedback to find out if the bug can be closed.